taosdata/TDengine/docs/en/12-taos-sql/05-insert.md

 4. The FILE clause inserts tags or data from a comma-separates values (CSV) file.
 Do not include headers in your CSV files.

-5. A single INSERT ...
-VALUES statement or INSERT ...
-FILE statement can write data to multiple tables.
+5. A single `INSERT ...
+VALUES` statement and `INSERT ...
+FILE` statement can write data to multiple tables.

 6. The INSERT statement is fully parsed before being executed, so that if any element of the statement fails, the entire statement will fail.
 For example, the following statement will not create a table because the latter part of the statement is invalid: